 Skill Level: No minimum requirement for age eligible players other than a genuine interest in developing soccer skills.
 In the discretion of the trainers players may play up.
 At times, players will be placed in ability based training groups.

-Cost: The $195 cost of the program includes our great training program, a full uniform for the kids, two festival afternoons of soccer against other clubs.
-Additionally, the team will enter into Upper Moreland’s Intramural Academy tournament in early November (a small fee is required for this tournament).
+Cost: The $195 cost of the program includes our great training program, a uniform for the kids, two festival afternoons of soccer against other clubs.
+Additionally, the team will enter into Upper Moreland’s Intramural Academy tournament in early November (a small fee may be required for this tournament).

 Full and partial scholarships are available.
 To request a scholarship, please register online, and mark that you will mail in your payment.
 Send an email to firstname.lastname@example.org to request a scholarship.
 No child will be denied a chance a play because of inability to pay!